CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/guide.md

 A page description expands on the page title by including additional details typically used as a document preview.
 The description should provide a concise summary of the page in approximately 200 characters or fewer.

 -   **1st attempt:** The first place the system will look is the CoalaWeb tab displayed in the both the Category and Article editors.
 This will always take priority over any other possible setting.
 If you set a description using the category editor tab this will be used in a category blog layout as there are multiple articles on the page.
 If you have set a description using the article editor tab then it will be used when viewing that specific article.
+For non content type items like a contact page the CoalaWeb menu editor tab can be used.
 -   **2nd attempt:** If you have set a **Default Description** this will be next in line to be used for the description. *\[Figure 4a\]*

 <div class="uk-alert">Note: It's recommended to leave this parameter blank</div>